 Molybdenum and sustainability

 A small amount of molybdenum in a product or application can make a significant contribution to its performance.
 Molybdenum can improve strength, hardness, corrosion resistance, weldability and high-temperature strength.
 In addition, the use of molybdenum can also reduce greenhouse gas emissions, reduce manufacturing costs, and reduce the amount of steel used in construction.

 Molybdenum in stainless steel

-Molybdenum improves the corrosion resistance and high temperature strength of stainless steel.
-Monlybdenum has a particularly strong positive effect on pitting and crevice corrosion in chloride-containing solutions, making it critical in chemical and other processing applications.
+Molybdenum improves the corrosion resistance and high-temperature strength of stainless steel.
+Molybdenum has a particularly strong positive effect on pitting and crevice corrosion in chloride-containing solutions, making it critical in chemical and other processing applications.
 Therefore, molybdenum-containing stainless steels have excellent corrosion resistance and are commonly used in construction, construction and construction, with great design flexibility and extended design life.

 Molybdenum in superalloys